Claire Hutton: International career

+Youth national team

-Hutton first represented the United States with the national under-17 team at the 2022 CONCACAF Women's U-17 Championship, scoring six goals as they won the tournament.
-Later in the year, she was left out of the roster for the 2022 FIFA U-17 Women's World Cup.
-She returned to captain the under-19 team at the 2023 Pan American Games in Chile, where they faced other countries' senior teams.
-She scored two goals in the tournament, including in a 2–0 win over Argentina in the bronze-medal match.
-She was consistently part of the under-20 team the following year at age 18.
-She started five games at the 2024 FIFA U-20 Women's World Cup, missing two because of concussion protocol, as the United States finished in third place, its best result since 2012.
+Hutton made her international debut for the United States under-17 team at the 2022 CONCACAF Women's U-17 Championship, scoring six goals (third on the team) as they won the tournament.
+Despite her performance, she was left out of Natalia Astrain's roster for the 2022 FIFA U-17 Women's World Cup, a decision that would only spur her drive to develop.
+She was selected by Carrie Kveton to captain the under-19 team at the 2023 Pan American Games in Chile, where they faced other countries' senior teams.
+She scored two goals at the tournament, including in the 2–0 win over Argentina for third place.
+She was consistently part of the under-20 team under Tracey Kevins the following year at age 18.
+She made five starts at the 2024 FIFA U-20 Women's World Cup in Colombia, missing two games because of concussion protocol, as the United States finished in third place, its best result since 2012.